-At Conner Prairie we are passionate and determined to keep the history of our land and historic breeds alive by showcasing how they contribute to our community, state, nation and the world.
-Follow us as we capture the journey of agriculture at Conner Prairie from the Lenape tribe and William Conner to Eli Lilly and who we are today.
+At Conner Prairie, we are passionate about agriculture and determined to keep the history of our land and historic breeds alive by showcasing how they contribute to our community, state, nation and the world.
+Follow us as we capture the journey and history of agriculture at Conner Prairie, from the Lenape tribe and William Conner to Eli Lilly and who we are today.

 William Conner moves to Noblesville.

 Did You Know the "prairie" where Conner Prairie is located is not a prairie?
 It was a floodplain which would flood each year.
 This prevented things like large trees from growing.
 This made it valuable land for growing crops because it did not have to be cleared at a time when most of the state was covered in thick forests.